 The Complete Guide to Buying Headphones

-It’s a simple guide that will lead you by asking a few questions.
-Decide by following the steps, and you’ll have a better idea about what you want and what specific models are best for you.
+The guide will lead you by asking a few questions.
+Answer by following the steps, and you’ll have a good idea about what headphones are best for you.

 - 3. What Features Do You Want?

-- 4. How Much Are You Willing to Pay for Headphones?
+- 4. How Much Are You Willing to Pay?

 - 5. What Kind of Sound Do You Prefer?